rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 authorAvatar: 'http://www.gravatar.com/avatar/e447889c7bb6912e05aa82248c9cf964'
 bio: Jose is a long time Racker who enjoys new technology and helping others adopt it since he moves on to the next shiny thing quickly.
 His day to day is spent with customers designing against flaws and then fixing all the problems that arise from that.
 categories:
    - Security Groups
    - DevOps
    - PowerShell
 ---

-One day I was testing this neat new API feature and was really struggling with those curl examples.
+One day I was testing this neat new API feature and was really struggling with those `curl` examples.

 "I'm not a browser!"
 I thought.
 "Can I have this in a proper scripting or dev language?"

 Since I couldn't find it anywhere, I decided to write this tutorial myself.

 Everybody talks about Security, and, in the Cloud, sometimes the tools and options available seem confusing or inefficient because they require a lot of repetitive actions.
+Plus, it's all using Linux tools.
+And I want to use PowerShell.

-Most companies just need a simple means to filter traffic to their Cloud Servers, and Rackspace has launched, around 2015, in limited availability, our own implementation of a very useful feature called 'Security Groups'.
+Most companies just need a simple means to filter traffic to their Cloud Servers, and so Rackspace has launched, around 2015 and in limited availability, our own implementation of a very useful feature called 'Security Groups'.

 <!-- more -->

-This is the Rackspace equivalent to features like AWS Security Groups and Azure Network Security Group and, using PowerShell scripting, you can achieve automation of these repetitive tasks, as well as your daily Cloud Server builds.
+This is the Rackspace equivalent to features like AWS Security Groups and Azure Network Security Groups; and, using scripting, you can achieve automation of those repetitive tasks, as well as your daily Cloud Server builds.

-At the moment, Rackspace Cloud Security Groups are still in Limited Availability in all regions, and it's not yet very well known by customers, but it is a very powerful tool to secure your servers and manage the access filters with some consistency and ease.
+At the moment, Rackspace Cloud Security Groups is still in Limited Availability in all regions, and it's not yet very well known by most customers, but it is a very powerful tool to secure Cloud Servers and manage access filters with some consistency and ease.

-So customers need to filter traffic on hundreds of Cloud Servers, but they don't really want to do it one at a time.
-Ideally, a deployment cycle is all automated (or near as), but if you cringe each time a new network requirement calls for rules change then your process is still manual.
+So, customers need to filter traffic on hundreds of Cloud Servers, but they don't really want to do it one at a time, right?
+Ideally, a deployment cycle is all automated (or near as), but if you cringe each time a new network requirement calls for rules change, then your process is still manual.

 No more!
-We're going to explain in this post what you can do and help you automate using a simple tool like PowerShell.
+In this post we're going to review what you can do and help you automate this feature using PowerShell.
 The concepts and basics should be simple enough for you to tweak at will but, if you need help, reach out with questions via Rackspace support channels or post a comment here.

 ### What are Rackspace Cloud Security Groups?